Deep Learning:

 Idea: Map each embedding v(x) to a new vector

-to the relation r , and impose
+that is specific to the relation r ,

 .

-This mapping is linear, and can hence be achieved by an additional
+This mapping is linear, and can hence be achieved by an additional layer.

-layer.
 Networks that implement such mappings are TransH, TransR, TransD.

 Alternatively, we can also minimize cos(v(s)+v(r),v(o)) .

-Networks that implement this measure are RESCAL, DistMul, HolE,
+Networks that implement this measure are RESCAL, DistMul, HolE, ComplEx, ANALOGY.

-Deeper models add more “pre‐processing” layers that extract features
+Deeper models add more “pre‐processing” layers that extract features from the embeddings.

 Summary: Embeddings